Calorie counting apps and long-term weight loss

 Restricting calories and long-term weight loss

-Some people use the apps to mainly focus on reducing calories.
-And research points out that restricting calorie intake doesn’t result in long-term weight loss.
-We have been using this approach for 60+ years, but the rates of obesity kept going up over those years.
+Some people use the apps mainly to focus on reducing their calorie intake.
+Research shows that restricting calorie intake doesn’t lead to long-term weight loss.
+We have been using this approach for 60+ years, but the rates of obesity have kept going up over those years.
 We all agree that excessive caloric intake and physical inactivity are associated with weight gain.
-However, it doesn’t mean that they cause weight gain and that reducing calories is the best solution.
-Long-term caloric reduction can lead to problems like reduced metabolic rate, yo-yo dieting mindset, restricting and binging tendencies, etc.
+However, this doesn’t mean they cause weight gain, or that reducing calories is the best solution.
+Long-term caloric reduction can lead to problems such as a reduced metabolic rate, a yo-yo dieting mindset, and tendencies toward restricting and binging.

 The carbohydrate-insulin hypothesis is an alternative approach to weight loss based on human physiology and is much more effective.